gholt/swiftly/doc/source/index.rst

                             will mark the account as deleted and immediately begin removing the objects from the cluster in the backgound.
 THERE IS NO GOING BACK!
+      --ignore-404          Ignores 404 Not Found responses; the exit code will be 0 instead of 1.

 Output from `swiftly help get`::